 Your chosen third-party partnership should operate within your budget.
 Keep these cost factors in mind:

 - Know your financial status: Before you start outsourcing any portion of your IT workload, you need to know your financial situation in detail.
 Know what you can afford, where there are opportunities to save, cut and reallocate costs and understand the ongoing cost associated with each potential partner.

 - Be upfront about your budget: Be upfront with your third-party manager.
 Let them know your budget, so they know which tools and resources they can utilize and how often they may be expected to contribute to your operations.

 - Monitor ongoing expenses: Keep track of all IT costs.
 Compare the cost of upfront third-party fees with the money saved from not hiring additional on-site IT staff.
 Make adjustments as needed.

 The right co-management partner can transform your existing IT team by resolving tickets faster, supporting your staff, meeting unique project needs and keeping up with changing market demands.

 Morefield Communications is ready to step in as your co-managed IT provider.
-We offer 24-hour services, technology assessments, personalized insights and recommendations and access to the latest technology in networking, wireless and security.
+We offer technology assessments, personalized insights and recommendations and access to the latest technology in networking, wireless and security.
 Learn more about our managed IT services and solutions and connect with us today to speak with a representative.